 5 | Staying on top of the paperwork and emails

-Although I slacked off on this a little when we were staying at my mum's during the renovation, I always maintained my sorting system for receipts, paperwork to-do's and bills.
+Although I slacked off a little when we were staying at my mum's during the renovation, I always maintained my sorting system for receipts, paperwork to-do's and bills.

-When we moved back to our house, I did a major sort through of the paperwork accumulated over 6 months, and have now returned to my previous paper-sorting system.
-This basically involves placing things in corresponding file folders and placing these in different slots of our paper organiser according to what task needs to happen when.
+When we moved back home, I did a major sort through of the paperwork accumulated over 6 months, and have now returned to my previous paper-sorting system.
+This basically involves placing tasks in corresponding file folders and placing these in different slots of our paper organiser according to what task needs to happen when.

 If it's not a quick task I can do on the spot, such as filling out a form or making a quick phone call, I designate one day a week - usually a Friday - to go through all paper related tasks and get them done in one hit.
 This system has served me well for over 3 years :)